-For a full tummy tuck with muscle tightening, the average patient takes roughly two weeks off work.
+For a full tummy tuck, the average patient takes roughly two weeks off work.
 Even so, we recommend taking a third week if you can.
 It’s nice to have the third week and not need it, rather than the other way around.

 Learn more about recovering from a tummy tuck.